facelessuser/coloraide/docs/src/markdown/color.md

 So in the example above, the raw data is parsed, and we get a transparent color in the sRGB space:
 `#!color color(srgb 0.5 0 1 / 0.3)`.

-You can also pass in other color objects, which is really only useful if you've subclassed the `Color` object and want to cast the object between the classes.
+We can also pass in other color objects, which is really only useful if we've subclassed the `Color` object and want to cast the object between the classes.

 The same color creation can be preformed from a color's `new` class method as well.
 New accepts the same inputs